 In the event an incident were to occur, reports and instructions would be given in keeping with this framework and appropriate responses would be taken to prevent secondary damage.

 Business groups and offices (offices, branches, works [production plants]) issue instructions and guidance on information security to affiliates in and outside Japan.
-Paying special attention to the circumstances and special characteristics of overseas affiliates, the Corporate Secretariat places overseas regional representative managers at sites in the Americas, Europe, China, and other Asian countries and coordinates with them to ensure information security.
+Paying special attention to the circumstances and special characteristics of overseas affiliates, the Corporate Information Security Division places overseas regional representative managers at sites in the Americas, Europe, China, and other Asian countries and coordinates with them to ensure information security.

 Framework (Mitsubishi Electric Group)